Bulk medium evolution has considerable effects on jet observables

 To investigate how the background medium expansion affects the jet shower evolution and the medium response to it, we employ two different initial profiles of the medium for a systematic comparison.
 One is a static uniform initial condition, the so-called brick, with infinite size and temperature $T=0.25$~GeV.
 The other is given by an expanding oblate three-dimensional Gaussian profile of energy density,

 where $\epsilon_\mathrm{lat}$ is the energy density at the center (at a set initial temperature $T_0=0.5$~GeV).
-To mimic the medium's rapid longitudinal expansion in heavy ion collisions, we set the width of the profile in the $z$-direction to be smaller than that in the transverse direction: $\sigma_{\mathrm{T}}=1.5$~fm and $\sigma_z=0.75$~fm.
-This expanding fluid profile is different from the one used commonly in studies for heavy ion collisions.
-However, the initial transverse size, energy density profile, as well as the longitudinal and transverse expansion are similar to that of a realistic simulation (See Supplementary Material for a comprison between this medium and Bjorken expansion).
+To mimic the medium's rapid longitudinal expansion in heavy-ion collisions, we set the width of the profile in the $z$-direction to be smaller than that in the transverse direction: $\sigma_{\mathrm{T}}=1.5$~fm and $\sigma_z=0.75$~fm.
+This expanding fluid profile is different from the one used commonly in studies for heavy-ion collisions.
+However, the initial transverse size, energy density profile, as well as longitudinal and transverse expansion are similar to that of a realistic simulation (see Supplemental Material \cite{SupplMat} for a comparison between this medium and Bjorken expansion).
 This particular choice also allows us to avoid coordinates designed for collider configurations in which the beam axis is taken as a special direction.

 In this study, we define the jet energy, momentum, and mass squared as